rstadler6/ngx-object-diagram/README.md

 # Status

-This Project is heavy work in progress and it is likely to change and or break.
+This project is heavy work in progress and it is likely to change and or break.
-You are welcome to send Pullrequests for improvements or new features.
+You are welcome to send pullrequests for improvements or new features.